awsdocs/aws-snowball-developer-guide/doc_source/return-appliance.md

 # Return the Snowball Edge<a name="return-appliance"></a>

 The prepaid shipping label on the E Ink display contains the correct address to return the AWS Snowball Edge appliance\.
 For information on how to return the appliance, see [Shipping Carriers](mailing-storage.md#carriers)\.
-The appliance will be delivered to an AWS sorting facility and forwarded to the AWS data center\.
-The carrier will automatically report back a tracking number for your job to the AWS Snowball Management Console\.
+The appliance is delivered to an AWS sorting facility and forwarded to the AWS data center\.
+The carrier automatically reports back a tracking number for your job to the AWS Snowball Management Console\.
 You can access that tracking number, and also a link to the tracking website, by viewing the job's status details in the console, or by making calls to the job management API\.

 **Important**
 Unless personally instructed otherwise by AWS, never affix a separate shipping label to the appliance\.
 Always use the shipping label that is displayed on the E Ink display\.